 Purchasing from a Welding Supply Store - Helium is a common inert gas used in the welding industry.
 Most welding supply stores carry helium gas.
 Many welding supply stores require you to lease a helium tank for up to ten years.
 You then pay for the cost of the helium on top of the lease.
 This gives you the benefit of being able to keep the tank for as long as you need without late fees.
 You may even be able to use a larger tank for two or three launches.
 Once your tank is empty, simply return it to the welding supply store and they will swap it out with another tank that is already full.
 Most welding supply stores will deliver the tank to your door for a small fee, especially if you are a business or a school.
 If you plan to launch weather balloons often, we recommend leasing two helium tanks from a welding supply store.
 If the first tank is getting low, you can still use the remaining helium on your next launch and then connect the inflator to the second tank to finish inflating your balloon.
 If you only have one tank, you would have to replace the partially full tank (helium you paid for) with a full tank before you launched your next mission.

 Purchasing Disposable Helium Tanks - Balloon Time is a company in the U.S. that manufactures and sells disposable helium tanks.
 Most party supply stores, and even Walmart, carries their tanks.
 You can even purchase them online.
 Their jumbo tank is filled with 14.9 cu.ft. of helium.
 You will need three jumbo tanks to launch our Eagle Pro Kit with a 350 g weather balloon.
 If you want to launch our Eagle Pro with a 600 g weather balloon, you will need four jumbo size tanks.
+Additional tanks of helium may be required when attaching experiments to your Eagle Pro.
 Balloon Time tanks store helium at a low pressure and do not legally require a gas regulator.
 Because you are purchasing the helium and the tank, the cost is higher per cubic foot of helium than renting.
 It is also awkward inflating a weather balloon with a tank which is designed for inflating party balloons.
 However, you don't have to hassle with renting, and you get to keep the tank for as long as you like.